 Drivers of HGVs with a weight exceeding 7.5 tonnes must not drive in the right hand lane of a motorway if there are three or more lanes.

 Cycle lanes are shown by road markings and signs.
 Motorists must not drive or park in a cycle lane marked by a solid white line during its times of operation, which are signposted.
 Motorists also should not drive or park in a cycle lane marked by a broken white line unless it is unavoidable.
 Motorists must not park in any cycle lane whilst waiting restrictions apply.

 HOV lanes usually look like a bus lane, with traffic separated by a solid white lane and road markings reading “2+ lane” at regular intervals.
 They are signposted with the “2+” car symbol.

 Lanes may be restricted for use by particular types of vehicle; these restrictions may apply some or all of the time.
 The operating times and vehicle types will be indicated on the accompanying traffic signs.
 Drivers must not drive in such lanes during their times of operation unless signs indicate that their vehicles are permitted.

-The information on road-safety rules on this website according to Article 8(1) of Directive 2011/82/EU facilitating the cross-border exchange of information on road safety related traffic offences is NOT provided by United Kingdom.
-In the event of any conflict between the provided data and the rules in effect in a given country, the latter take precedence.
+The information on this website according to Article 8(1) of the road safety directive (Directive 2011/82/EU) has been compiled by the Commission.
+In the event of any conflict between the provided data and the rules in effect in the United Kingdom, the latter take precedence.
 The data are meant purely as a documentation tool and the Commission does not assume any liability for their content or their accuracy.